iamdudeman/sola-game-engine/README.md

   * Add easy way to test the ability of ECS components to be serializable
   * Add lots of missing tests :)
 * Browser Platform
+  * Consider web worker for game loop
+    * main thread creates needed dom events
+    * mouse and key events sent to worker
+    * worker sends ImageData to main thread to render
+    * (this approach may improve performance for StressTestExample to work better)
   * Improve performance (StressTestExample can't handle a lot of objects)
   * Implement Audio loading
   * Implement window resizing using Viewport
+    * Maybe add extra DOM elements to allow resizing?
 * Research Virtual File System
 * Build pipeline
   * Generate engine and platform artifacts